 On the other hand, Chevron was considered by the respondents to have exhibited the least satisfactory conflict resolution of the three oil companies.
 A combination of the "strongly disagree" and "disagree" response categories shows us clearly that Chevron returned 86.2% dissatisfaction rate among the respondents.
 Chevron was closely followed by Shell with 73.2%.
 This finding crystallizes another aspect of the issues the Niger Delta communities had against the oil companies, which was poor response to conflicts.
-It also, to some extent, explains the enduring conflicts in the region; the conflicts were either not resolved to the satisfaction of the problems.
+It also, to some extent, explains the enduring conflicts in the region; the conflicts were either not resolved to the satisfaction of the communities, or were not resolved at all, thereby leading to the degeneration of the problems.